Quodatum/basex-node/README.md

 This is BaseX client for node.js.
 Currently this client has minimal functionality.

 [BaseX](http://basex.org/) is an XML database.
-It has the following features:
+BaseX has the following features:

 * High-performance database storage with text, attribute, full-text and path indexes.
 * Efficient support of the W3C XPath/XQuery Recommendations